daniel10lacouture/personal/README.md

 ## Explore More

 Feel free to explore the projects, try them out, and provide feedback.
-Whether you’re looking to improve your data processing performance, cut costs, or simply explore new ways to utilize Snowflake, there’s something here for you.
+Whether you’re looking to improve your data processing performance, cut costs, or simply to explore new ways to utilize Snowflake.

 ### Topics Covered:
 - **Snowflake**: Harness the power of Snowflake for your data warehousing needs.